 Season the beef with salt and pepper.
 Sear the beef in two or three batches without crowding until nicely browned on all sides, about 5 minutes; transfer to the prepared baking sheet when done.
 (For ease of removal later, wrap the beef in cheesecloth and tie with cotton butcher's twine.)
 Set aside.

 Add the reserved vegetables from the marinade and cook until they start to color, 5 to 7 minutes.
 Sprinkle on the flour and toss again to lightly coat.
 Cook, stirring constantly, until the flour turns brown, 2 to 3 minutes.

 Transfer the vegetables and cheesecloth bound package of beef to the insert of a slow cooker.
 Add the reserved marinade liquid and enough stock to barely cover the meat.
-Add the bouquet garni, tomato paste, and garlic.
+Add the bouquet garni (fresh herbs), tomato paste and garlic.
 Seal with the lid.
 Cook on high heat for 3 to 4 hours or low for 6 to 8 hours.